awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario4.md

 |  10\.0\.0\.0/16  |  local  |
 |  0\.0\.0\.0/0  |  *vgw\-id*  |

-The VPN connection is configured either as a statically\-routed VPN connection or as a dynamically routed VPN connection \(using BGP\)\.
-If you select static routing, you'll be prompted to manually enter the IP prefix for your network when you create the VPN connection\.
+The AWS Site\-to\-Site VPN connection is configured either as a statically\-routed Site\-to\-Site VPN connection or as a dynamically routed Site\-to\-Site VPN connection \(using BGP\)\.
+If you select static routing, you'll be prompted to manually enter the IP prefix for your network when you create the Site\-to\-Site VPN connection\.
 If you select dynamic routing, the IP prefix is advertised automatically to your VPC through BGP\.

 The instances in your VPC can't reach the Internet directly; any Internet\-bound traffic must first traverse the virtual private gateway to your network, where the traffic is then subject to your firewall and corporate security policies\.
 If the instances send any AWS\-bound traffic \(for example, requests to Amazon S3 or Amazon EC2\), the requests must go over the virtual private gateway to your network and then to the Internet before reaching AWS\.
-Currently, we do not support IPv6 for VPN connections\.
+Currently, we do not support IPv6 for Site\-to\-Site VPN connections\.

 ### Routing for IPv6<a name="vpc-scenario-4-routing-ipv6"></a>